Shivam-Lahoti/Smart-Resume-Insights-Platform/README.md

 # 🧠 Smart Resume Insights Platform (SRIP)

-A FastAPI-powered backend service that allows users to upload resume files (PDF/DOCX), extract their text content, and preview it for further AI-based analysis.
-SRIP is designed to serve as the foundation for a full-stack platform that provides career insights, resume optimization, and job matching capabilities.
+A FastAPI-powered backend service that allows users to upload resume files (PDF/DOCX), extract their text content and structured fields, and preview it for further AI-based analysis.
+SRIP is designed as the foundation for a full-stack platform that provides career insights, resume optimization, and job matching capabilities.

 ---

 ## 🚀 Features

-* Upload support for 1 or 2 resume files at a time
+- Upload support for 1 or 2 resume files at a time
-* Parses PDF and DOCX files using PyMuPDF and python-docx
+- Parses PDF and DOCX using PyMuPDF and python-docx
-* Extracts and previews up to 1000 characters from resume content
-* Validates file types and limits uploads to only PDF or DOCX
+- Extracts structured fields: name, email, phone, LinkedIn, GitHub, address, skills
+- Upload JD as file or raw text and extract JD skills
+- Match resume skills against job description (JD) skills
-* Logs errors and exceptions for debugging
+- Logs errors and exceptions for easy debugging
-* Extensible architecture for future AI/NLP capabilities
+- Extensible design for LLM-based analysis, summarization, and recommendation

 ---